jameadows/SST-Python-IntelliJ-Debug-Demo/README.md

 As is often the case the solution came down to a few simple things that took me hours to figure out through a combination of web searches, browsing the SST Discord and stepping through the SST code in the debugger.
 As is also often the case this solution has room for improvement.
-There may be better approaches that what I landed on, and also it seems that SST is working to improve debugging support for Python.
+There may be better approaches than what I landed on, and also it seems that SST is working to improve debugging support for Python.

-I'm putting the example out there in case it saves someone else a few hours, and also for, when I inevitably forget the how to make it work, to remind myself :)
+I'm putting this example out there in case it saves someone else a few hours, and also, for when I inevitably forget the how to make it work, to remind myself :)

 ## Usage